 The gut is where we make neurotransmitters so the health of our gut can affect the way we feel too!
 This is why doctors refer to it as our second brain.
 So balancing our gut will help give us vitality and positivity to help us feel better about our skin and health without any special treatments.

-Tips on how to beautify your gut
+Tips to improve gut health

 - Eat low HI – low human intervention foods.